Super Bowl LIII will be the 'Super Bowl' of sports betting

-NEW YORK, Feb 1 (Reuters) - Office pools be warned.
+NEW YORK (Reuters) - Office pools be warned.
 Americans will be able to bet on Sunday’s Super Bowl for the first time outside of Nevada without running afoul of the law.

 The National Football League championship game and biggest U.S. television event of the year will almost surely be the country’s single biggest betting event of the year.
 It is expected to generate twice as much in legal wagers across the country as last year, following the opening of sportsbooks in seven more states.